yj7082126/musubi-tuner/README.md

 ### Recent Updates

-- Mar 22, 2025
 - **[NEW] GitHub Discussions Enabled**: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- Mar 22, 2025
+    - Added `full` to the frame extraction method for video datasets.
+This uses the entire video from start to finish.
+See [here](./dataset/dataset_config.md#frame_extraction-options) for details.
+    - If a value other than "4\*N+1" is specified for `target_frames` in the video dataset, it will be automatically converted to "4\*N+1".
+    - Corrected some errors in the dataset configuration documentation.
     - Added an option to speed up inference by skipping CFG (classifier free guidance) at some steps during Wan2.1 inference.
 PR [#180](https://github.com/kohya-ss/musubi-tuner/pull/180)
         - Set with `--cfg_skip_mode` and `--cfg_apply_ratio`.
 See [here](./docs/wan.md#cfg-skip-mode--cfgスキップモード) for details.